made2591/blog.madeddu.xyz/content/post/life/im-still-learning.md

 </table>

 ### Chapter V - About the minimum spanning tree
-We spoke a lot about the minimum spanning tree, but it's actually the only entity I didn't explain inside the Company \\(C\\).
+We spoke a lot about the minimum spanning tree, but it's actually the only entity I didn't explain inside the Company $$C$$.
 If you didn't get it, I already defined even this one... remember the definition of the modern AI company, that is a WUG - a.k.a. an Weighted Undirected Graph - that links at least three different families of nodes - Employees, Processes and Projects - in a chain of skills, troubles, [..] and God only knows what else, with the overall goal to solve (or introduce) dependencies, investigate (or ignore) consequences but, by the end of the day, feed the so hungry desire to "change something" - also referred to as "bring something in production".
 The latter is exactly the meaning of the minimum spanning tree: the "*let's work on something*", that drives every good Employee in the hard path of solving or introducing dependencies (like SAP), investigating by ignoring consequences (it works, don't touch it) but, by the end of the day, being able to say "I brought some changes" - that is translated in *(S)He brought something in production*.

 And in a moment, somehow, I understood how every employee finds her/himself in this network of entities, and has to deal with all of them in a sense, better, (s)he has to take a real *direction*, building *the spanning tree*, that it's *minimum*, and this is... well, bad.
 I have this feeling every good Employee of every good Company is not so a good Employee by acting like this: yes, some of them apply [Djistrka](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) (the original one, be careful) to go straight to the point, but by the end of the day they just wanna execute, avoid, survive, conquer, always by respecting the majority of the beliefs, but first always having someone or something else taking care of their shit.
 I think a Company should act by taking into consideration this *good Employees*' attitude.
 Because, the result is that nobody is able to deal with a world that is changing to fast, but is super good in graph exploration.
 Moreover, there is always someone who knows more than someone else, on this, on the other, who is more suitable than someone else.

-This state of confusion leads to the fear of hiring people who are not expert in something, that is not able to solve company's actual problem: that problem arose yesterday, come out months before, without nobody looking in the right direction, because the _minimum_spanning_tree_ rules them all.
+This state of confusion leads to the fear of hiring people who are not expert in something, that is not able to solve company's actual problem: that problem arose yesterday, come out months before, without nobody looking in the right direction, because the _minimum\_spanning\_tree_ rules them all.
 Year after year.
 Again, maybe I am a dreamer, but I think it's more interesting having someone with some interests and put him/her in the condition of learning how to solve problems in his/her field of competencies, instead of having people teaching or delegating all the time.
 Someone with the will of change (her)himself, instead of someone only able to *explore the graph* and yes, by the way, once again, this basically concerns how the people are chosen.

 Ok, recruiters, you could be or not part of The company, but you are of course part of A company, I guess.
 Listen to me: it's not a matter of what a candidate can do, what he has done or he's actually doing: the employee should be evaluated more on how much they can learn and how fast they are in doing it than on how much they know and how much they can already do.
 Even my professor of Maths was not able to resolve the problems - at least, not so fast as its students - that he proposed to us after so many years of teaching.
 He has an incredible background, plenty of logic, theorems, fundamentals, etc. But he's not a machine: people forget things.
 The point is: how much fast are you in re-learning something?
 This what you should look for: evaluate people to hire - but also, and mostly (I guess) __already in__ the company - to find out if they are still interested in learning, in what they do for the company, and eventually why, if they are not anymore.
 The willingness to learn should be the ONLY choosing driver because the knowledge is ephemeral, the curiosity is not.